 Because all the keywords related to the content are grouped.
 Check out the screenshot below.

-As you can see the side hustle article is ranking for almost 3,560 keywords for United States alone which generates 14,000 organic traffic per month.
+As you can see the side hustle article is ranking for almost 3,560 keywords for the United States alone which generates 14,000 organic traffic per month.

 Like cornerstone content, search-focused articles are long-form content too.
 When you choose to provide solutions to your target market’s problems, your article gets shared on social media sites which indirectly increases the chances of acquiring high-quality backlinks.
 Other blogs in your niche are most likely to link to your content if you’ve created the best resource on the topic you’ve written.